COST-ELTeC/ELTeC-slv/Orig/README.md

 * do the same for WikiSource texts.

-They have now been downloaded into Wiki/ as mark-down files.
-However, it turns out to be difficult to find something close to md2tei.
-Do HTML instead?
-However, that is very messy.
+Some (maybe old versions) have been downloaded into Wiki/ as mark-down files.

+TEI Stylesheets include the markdowntotei conversion (the Stylesheets are .gitignored here) but it has to be tweaked as Wiki MD uses different style of heading markup (== line this ==).
+The profile is in `Scripts/profiles`.